manuelAlonsoPerez/stories_viewer/README.md

 This project creates a table from most popular stories on Hacker News.
 The stories are  fetched from  the [following](https://github.com/HackerNews/API) Api.

-The table loader component allows us to see 10 stories  at a time  with its details, having the possibility to see the details for a selected story.
+The main-view component allows us to see 10 stories  at a time  with its details.
+Clicking on each story we have the posibility to see the details for a selected story and the first 10 comments.

-The project includes also a chart showing the scores for the 10 stories.
+The project includes also a chart showing the scores for the selected 10 stories.
 The chart is created using [Uber react-vis](https://uber.github.io/react-vis/documentation/welcome-to-react-vis) library.

 ## Installing: